CJ-programming/CJ-Coin-GUI-final/README.md

-# In order to run
+# In order to run:
 ## Install bun and npm through their respective websites:
 ### https://bun.sh/
 ### https://www.npmjs.com/